sergiocollado/potpourri/Notes_on_linux.md

 well, this is actually a method from long ago, ... today it might just be easier to google it : )

-there is other way, that is use the command: '**apropos** + topic' that will present you with a list of possible references.
+There is other way, that is use the command: '**apropos** + topic' that will present you with a list of possible references.

 other useful command is '**info** + topic' that presents you with a text with hyperlinks.